Affiliate links on Android Authority may earn us a commission. Learn more.

 My name is Joe Hindy and I’ve been here for seven years (as of September 2019).
 I work mostly as a writer, but I also make YouTube videos and co-host the Android Authority Podcast as well.
 Thus, I have all kinds of equipment laying around that I use almost every day.
 I might not recommend all of it for various reasons, but the products below are mainstays in my tech life and I would recommend them to basically anybody.
 Let’s check them out!

 What I like the most about Google Chromecast is how it just works.
 All of my video streaming apps work with it, as do many sites on Google Chrome.
-I think the lone holdout is Amazon Prime Video and that shouldn’t be a problem much longer.
-There will be little reason to go with another device once Amazon Prime Video hits the Chromecast.
+Even Amazon Prime Video works with it now.
+There is little reason to switch to a competitor.
 It’s easy and it costs less than $100 — plus you can control it with your phone, so that’s one less remote on the coffee table.
-What else could you ask for?
+Everything else just feels bloated and slow by comparison.

 I absolutely do not recommend this at its full retail price of $199.99.
 However, you can usually find it on sale somewhere with a little digging.
 Do yourself a favor and don’t opt for the more expensive version — Fitbit Pay isn’t worth the extra price.
 A standard Versa works just fine.
 It tracks my steps accurately enough, and I actually like the band-swapping mechanism and charging dock way better than the Charge HR series.